vasu31dev/playwright-ts/README.md

 These utilities are designed to make your tests more readable and maintainable and to reduce the amount of boilerplate code you need to write.

-Here are a few examples of how to use the utility function:
+Here are a few examples of how to use the utility functions:

 ### LocatorUtils